JakebJones/CustomRangeFinder/README.md

 # CustomRangeFinder
 WoW addon - Customizable range radar

-CustomRangeFinder as the name states is a customizable range finder, designed to changed to suit a wide variety of situations and encounters.
+CustomRangeFinder as the name states is a customizable range finder, designed to be changed to suit a wide variety of situations and encounters.

-/crf or /customrangefinder
+/crf or /customrangefinder will bring up the options menu in game.

 Current features:
   - Dots (represent players)